Profile Extrusion Terms

 Melt Strength – A term that refers to the strength of molten plastic.

-Outer Die Ring – The element of tubing tie that shapes the outer surface of a tube.
+Outer Die Ring – The element of tubing die that shapes the outer surface of a tube.

-Pellets – Resins or mixtures of resins with compounding additives in the shape of similar-sized tablets and granules that have been extruded or chopped into short segments to prepare them for molding operations.
+Pellets – Resins or mixtures of resins with compounding additives similar in shape or size that have been extruded or chopped into short segments to prepare them for molding operations.

-Post Cure - To continue the cure of a moulded article by a subsequent heating process.
+Post Cure - To continue the cure of a molded article by a subsequent heating process.

-Processing Aid - An additive to, or a component in, a resin to facilitate processing.
+Processing Aid - An additive or component in a resin to facilitate processing.

 Ram Extruder – A barrel with a temperature control, wherein a plunger pushes material in a melted state to the die.

 Ram Pressure - Used colloquially for the total force applied by a hydraulic ram, equal to the hydraulic pressure multiplied by the ram area.